Entrepreneurial Mindset Tool, get ready and relevant for the future

 Business owners increase their entrepreneurial mindset through 1-on-1 coaching

 In another program aimed at developing the regional economy, about 1,000 business owners were given the opportunity to receive entrepreneurial coaching.
-By measuring the difference between the first and last E-Scan, the entrepreneurial mindset index grew by 17 points.
-That is a growth of 40.4%.
+By measuring the difference between the first and last E-Scan with a feedback report, the entrepreneurial mindset index grew by 17 points.
+Hence, a growth of 40.4%.

 Tips to grow an entrepreneurial mindset yourself